 A Note from Our Founder

-After struggling with health issues in my 20s and researching alternative forms of energy and nutritional healing, I became curious about the power of food.
+After struggling with health issues in my 20s and researching alternative forms of energy and nutritional healing, I not only became curious about the power of food but I was determined to make something out of it.
 I embraced a plant-based lifestyle but was not satisfied with the vegan sources of protein available.
 I found many plant proteins on the market did not match what I needed to get better.

 In Ecuador, Chocho has been known for having a high protein content and it’s one of Ecuador’s most traditional foods.
 Dishes like Cevi-Chocho (check out our LEARN page) or Locro de Chocho, have been consumed in the Ecuadorian Andes since the early 1900s.
 After doing quite a bit of research Chocho had been harvested and used since before the Inca.
 The Chocho industry flourished in the '80s and '90s but was not scaled for export as it is regarded as 'poor people's food'.